 Responsibilities of an In-House Recruiter

-Should I Become an In-House Recruiter?
+Should You Become an In-House Recruiter?

-Being a recruiter involves people skills and analytical skills (not to mention attention to detail, organization and time management).
+Being a recruiter involves people skills and analytical skills (not to mention the attention to detail, organization, and time management).
 In fact, people often compare recruiting to sales.
 In both jobs, you are trying to convince people to buy into something you have to offer them.
 If this sounds like it’s up your alley, you could do very well as a recruiter!

 What People Like About Recruiting In-House

 - Changing people’s lives.
-An in-house recruiter helps people find what could potentially be their dream job.
+An in-house recruiter helps people find what could be their dream job.
 Because they work for the same company, they’re also helping to hire their future co-workers.
 It’s rewarding to see the difference you make in the company when you see someone you helped recruit start their job.